porco-rosso-j/daily-spendlimit-tutorial/TUTORIAL.md

 ```

-And, it checks to see if the account is able to spend a specified amount of the token.
+And it checks to see if the account is able to spend a specified amount of the token.
 If the amount doesn't exceed the available, it decrements the `available` amount.

 ```solidity
 require(limit.available >= _amount, 'Exceed daily limit');